NREL Announces New Technology Development and Innovation Project Selections

 January 11, 2018

-The National Renewable Energy Laboratory (NREL) has selected two projects to receive U.S. Department of Energy (DOE)-funded Technology Development and Innovation (TD&I) subcontracts.
-These awards provide recipients access to NREL’s National Wind Technology Center (NWTC) facilities and expertise in support of projects involving the research and development of early-stage wind-wildlife impact minimization technologies.
+NREL has selected two projects to receive U.S. Department of Energy (DOE)-funded Technology Development and Innovation subcontracts.
+These awards provide recipients access to NREL’s facilities and expertise at the National Wind Technology Center in support of projects involving the research and development of early-stage wind-wildlife impact minimization technologies.

 In further support of the TD&I program, NREL and DOE plan to host an open house in summer 2018 to provide an in-depth overview of NREL’s technology characterization and development resources, and inform attendees about potential partnership opportunities with NREL.
 The open house will focus on current needs and gaps in wind-environmental instrumentation development and opportunities to optimize technology components and develop more advanced technologies.